kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/01-server-side-testing/04-assertion-library.md

 ```

 * **note** everything in **devDependencies** will not be installed on Heroku
-* It is just added locally for development, it is stuff that will only be necessary when someone is working on the project on their local machine
+* It is just added locally for development
+* It is stuff that will only be necessary when someone is working on the project on their local machine

 ### Import Expect
 `users.test.js`